saisrinivaslakkakula/uberEatsClone/README.md

 GitHub Repo: https://github.com/saisrinivaslakkakula/uberEatsClone/tree/lab2-kafka

 ## Introduction:
-The purpose of the Lab is to design the system of online restaurant order management system (OMS).
-The order management system chosen for this lab is one of the famous food delivery applications called Uber Eats.
-The end goal of the Lab is to design the OMS system with 75% of estimated replica functionality of original application.
+The purpose of this project is to design the system of online restaurant order management system (OMS).
+The order management system chosen for this project is one of the famous food delivery applications called **Uber Eats**.
+The end goal of the project is to design the OMS system with 75% of estimated replica functionality of original application.

-System Design:
+## System Design:
 ## Persona:
 In the OMS System, there are 2 personae.
 1. User – Who places the order